🎧 Listen to the full episode: SuperFastBusiness Podcast

 The relationship between organic and paid is a crucial one, says Gert.

-Paid channels are often necessary, but they come at an expense that you cannot rely on to grow your company’s revenue stream and bring in new customers.
-That said, it’s crucial not only to use them when possible - since there will be times when their high costs might make this impossible.
-But also leverage what resources exist so as much of the revenue potential can shine through.
+Paid channels are often necessary, but they come at an expense that you cannot rely on to grow your company's revenue stream.
+It's crucial to leverage what resources exist so as much of the revenue potential can shine through.

-Gert added two pointers as your guide if you’re spending money on SEO.
-The following are:
+Gert added two pointers as your guide if you're spending money on SEO:

-We all know that things are never perfect.
-But with a trusted partner, Gert says you can achieve SERP success without breaking the bank.
+With a trusted partner, you can achieve SERP success without breaking the bank.